Mary River Mine

 This gave Baffinland the go-ahead for the Early Revenue Phase (ERP) amendment to the Mary River Project involving the seasonal shipping of 3.5 million tons of iron ore from Milne Inlet on the north coast of Baffin Island.

 In 2015, Baffinland began operations.
-With the development of the ERP, the Mary River Operation now consists of mining iron ore from the reserve at Deposit No. 1.
+With the development of the ERP, the Mary River Operation consists of mining iron ore from the reserve at Deposit No. 1.
 Baffinland then transports ore from the mine by trucks to Milne Port and ships it to markets from the Milne Port during the open water season.

 In 2018, Baffinland received approval to go to six MTPY.

 There are two main operating locations – the mine site at Mary River and Milne Port north of the mine.
-The two sites are connected via a tote road.
-The tote road has been upgraded to enable safe and efficient transportation of ore by truck from the Mine site to Milne Port.
+The two sites are connected by a tote road.
+The tote road has been upgraded to enable safe and efficient transportation of ore by truck from the mine site to Milne Port.
 Milne Port has been fully developed to accommodate a 3.5 million-tonne ore stockpile, an ore dock, maintenance facility, and associated infrastructure for the operation of the port facilities.

 The mine was developed by Baffinland using a phased approach and in accordance with agreements made with Inuit birthright corporations: Nunavut Tunngavik Inc. (NTI) and the Qikiqtani Inuit Association (QIA), as well as the Government of Nunavut.